talkable/talkable-docs/source/android_sdk/getting_started.rst

       - Visit https://admin.talkable.com/account/sites to find your site slug
       - Select site and go to **Dashboard** → **Settings** → **Site Settings**.
-        Find **Integration settings** section and there you will see your API Keys.
+        Find **API integration** section and there you will see your API Keys.
-        Use only the public key in your application.
+        Use only the *public key* in your application.

 .. _deep_linking_scheme: